jordanmbarrows/growthcurve/USERGUIDE.md

 | `deriv_percap3`   | Per-capita growth rate with a 3-timepoint rolling window on log-transformed data: `gcplyr::calc_deriv(..., percapita = TRUE, blank = 0, window_width_n = 3, trans_y = "log")` |

 The `deriv_percap3` column is the primary metric used for maximum growth rate extraction.
 The rolling window of 3 timepoints and log transformation improve robustness to noise while preserving the true growth signal.
-The `window_width_n=3` choice is intentional and instrument-aware — the same code path is used for both instrument types, but oCelloscope data is pre- smoothed before derivatives are computed.
+The `window_width_n=3` choice is intentional and instrument-aware — the same code path is used for both instrument types, but oCelloscope data is pre-smoothed before derivatives are computed.

 For oCelloscope data (`smoothing=TRUE`), `gcplyr::smooth_data()` is applied to `Measurements_adj` using a moving-average method with `window_width_n` equal to the `smoothing_window` value (default 3).
 This produces the `Measurements_used` column.
 For plate reader data, `Measurements_used` equals `Measurements_adj` directly.